Judge freezes Alex Murdaugh's money as lawsuits grow

 “They have refused from day one to give me any information,” attorney Mark Tinsley said.

-The receivers will review and catalog all of Murdaugh’s assets and approve whether he can spend money.
-They will get part of any legal settlements or judgements against Murdaugh in the cases they are involved.

-The judge told Tinsley to write an order and file it with his office.

-A lawyer for Murdaugh argued he has not been found responsible in any civil suits since his wife and son were killed and has insurance to cover if he is required to pay damages.
+A lawyer for Murdaugh argued at a hearing before the judge Friday that he has not been found responsible in any civil suits since his wife and son were killed and has insurance to cover if he is required to pay damages.

-Attorney John Tiller also argued at a Friday hearing that if Murdaugh loses control of his assets, that would open the door for similar things to happen in countless other cases if the person who sues thinks the defendant does not have enough insurance.
+Attorney John Tiller also argued if Murdaugh loses control of his assets, that would open the door for similar things to happen in countless other cases if the person who sues thinks the defendant does not have enough insurance.

-The lawyers for the housekeeper’s family and a second teen who survived the boat crash have also sued Murdaugh and helped with getting the receivers.
-Those attorneys expect judges in their cases to allow them to use the independent monitors.

-Murdaugh, 53, also faces criminal charges in a second case.
-He was first arrested Sept.
-16 and was accused of trying to arrange his own death so his surviving son Buster could collect a $10 million life insurance policy.
-That same day, the father signed a power of attorney for all his affairs over to his son, according to court records.
+A judge handling the Murdaugh criminal cases last month asked for a report on his mental state before considering whether to set bond.
+A date for a hearing has not been set.

+Murdaugh inherited part of a legal empire in tiny Hampton County, South Carolina.
+Murdaugh’s father, grandfather and great-grandfather were all elected prosecutors.
+The family’s law firm, located in the most impressive building in town after the courthouse, has spent a century winning multimillion-dollar verdicts.

-Murdaugh insists he had nothing to do with the June deaths of his wife, Maggie, 52, and their son Paul, 22.
+Remaining unsolved now for nearly five months are the deaths of Murdaugh’s wife, Maggie, 52, and their son Paul, 22.
 Murdaugh said he returned to their rural Colleton County home to find them shot to death.
 Tight-lipped state police have neither named any suspects nor ruled anyone out.
+Murdaugh has adamantly denied having anything to do with their killings.

+The deaths lead to five more criminal investigations into Murdaugh, from whether he stole money from the family’s century-old PMPED Law Firm to the events around his housekeeper’s death and insurance payout to whether he or his family tried to obstruct the investigation into the boat crash.

+While the criminal investigations into Murdaugh continue — he also has been charged with trying to arrange his own death so his surviving son could get a $10 million life insurance policy — the civil lawsuits against him are also piling up.

 Follow Jeffrey Collins on Twitter at https://twitter.com/JSCollinsAP.